Fundamental Graphs and Visual Encoding

 Next Steps

-Looking ahead: - Interactive visualization techniques - Multi-dimensional data representation - Advanced transformation methods
+Looking ahead: - Interactive visualization techniques - Advanced visual encodings and multi-dimensional data - Design critique and evaluation methods

 Key Takeaways

-• Five fundamental charts solve most visualization problems
+• Five fundamental charts are your visualization toolkit

-• Scale choices dramatically affect perception and interpretation
+• Scale and axis design dramatically affects perception

 Questions & Discussion